SAP/component-operator-runtime/website/content/en/docs/concepts/dependents.md

 Then, if the component resource would be deleted, none of the component's dependent objects would be touched as long as there exist foreign instances of the managed custom resource definition in the cluster.

-In some special situations however, it is desirable to have more control on the lifecycle of the dependent objects.
+In some special situations, it is desirable to have even more control on the lifecycle of the dependent objects.
 To support such cases, the `Generator` implementation can set the following annotations in the manifests of the dependents:
 - `mycomponent-operator.mydomain.io/reconcile-policy`: defines how the object is reconciled; can be one of:
   - `on-object-change` (which is the default): the object will be reconciled whenever its generated manifest changes